AltSysrq/avalanche/platform-native/ABI.md

   is_ptr_based = !(val & 1) && ((val >> 2) & 3);
 ```

-Recording whether an object is gc-heap-allocated is necessary to permit
+Recording whether an object is single-strand-heap-allocated is necessary to
-constants to be compiled into the executable, as such objects do not exist
+permit constants to be compiled into the executable, as such objects do not
-within the garbage collector's memory layout.
-Note that "gc-heap-allocated"
+exist within the garbage collector's memory layout, and to correctly handle
-here as a somewhat narrower meaning that might be expected; it reflects whether
-the object is contained is subject to GC write barriers, and thus may be clear
-for some objects actually allocated on a managed heap.
+multi-stranded regions in general.

 Pointer-based standard values must point to the base address of their backing
 allocation.
 The garbage collector is permitted to adjust any pointer-based